 Advice for taking quizzes and exams.
 Read the questions and answers carefully.
 Always choose the BEST answer even though it might not be perfect.
-Unless a question specifically asked about exceptional cases, answer questions based on the general rule and not exceptions to the rule.
+Unless a question specifically asks about exceptional cases, answer questions based on the general rule and not exceptions to the rule.
 In biology, there are exceptions to almost everything.
-Answer questions based on information in this class's lectures and textbook.
+Answer questions based on information in this class's PowerPoint lectures and textbook.
 Be careful with variations in nomenclature and information on the internet from unofficial and unverified sites.
-Students may know some very new or very specific information that the instructor does not know.
-Be careful with confounding information from another class or research experience that might complicate which answer is best; always choose the answer that is best in the context of this course and textbook.
+Be careful with confounding information from another class or your own research experience that might complicate which answer is best; always choose the answer that is best in the context of this course and textbook.